International Relations MA

 The application deadline refers to the final submission of the complete application package through the online application system.

-For the September intake, there are three application periods:
+For the September intake, there are four application periods:

 These distinct periods allow applicants the flexibility to submit their applications at their convenience.
-All applicants within each period have an equal chance of gaining admission to the program.
+All applicants within each period have an equal chance of gaining admission to the programme.

 After each application deadline, the Admission Board reviews the applications.
 After the admission interview, applicants are informed of the selection outcome through the online application system within approximately one month.
 Admission letters are expected to be sent out through the online application system until the end of June.
 For February intake and Early Bird applications, admission letters are expected to be sent out through the online application system until the end of December.